According to the CDC, lesbians are the least likely group to get STDs. However, just because it's unlikely, doesn't mean it's impossible.

 However, statistics show that at least 75% of women who identify as lesbians have had sexual intercourse with men and around two-thirds of the time, those women were engaging in unprotected sex.
 So much for lesbian sex being pretty safe, right?

-The good news is that there is a person who can protect you from these lesbian STDs—you.
-With a bit of self-awareness and common sense, you can significantly reduce your chances of catching one of these annoying wee beasties.
+The good news is that there is a person who can protect you from these lesbian STDs: you.
+With a bit of self-awareness and common sense, you can significantly reduce your chances of catching an STD.

 What diseases could you catch (depending on what kind of sex you have)?